When it’s time for car maintenance, most of us think of the cost. Here are some wise words about how proper maintenance

 When all of your lights are flickering we immediately think it is a grounding problem.
 This kind of thing can usually be narrowed down to a corroded ground wire or a bad connection between the lights and the main wiring harness.
-We search out the source of the grounding issue and solve the root of the problem.
+We search for the source of the grounding issue and solve the root of the problem.

 Are they flickering or pulsing?

 When your lights are pulsating, which we would describe as more of a surging of the lights up and down instead of a constant flicker, we immediately think there is a problem with the alternator.
 When the alternator is no longer able to suitably charge the battery, the power in the electrical system is no longer constant so the brightness of your headlights and instrument panels will surge up and down as power is available.
 We wrote an extensive article on this right here if this is the symptom you are seeing.

 Is it more of a strobe light effect?